 Our projected cash needs and projected sources of liquidity depend upon, among other things, our actual results, and the timing and amount of our expenditures.
 As we launch our new mobile services, we expect an initial funding period to grow a new product as well as negative working capital impacts from the timing of device-related cash flows when we provide the handset or tablet to customers pursuant to equipment installment plans.
-Free cash flow was \$4.1 billion, \$3.3 billion and \$547 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-As of December 31, 2017, the amount available under our credit facilities was approximately \$3.6 billion and cash on hand was approximately \$621 million.
+Free cash flow was \$3.7 billion, \$4.0 billion and \$745 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+As of December 31, 2017, the amount available under our credit facilities was approximately \$3.6 billion and cash on hand was approximately \$330 million.
 We expect to utilize free cash flow, cash on hand and availability under our credit facilities as well as future refinancing transactions to further extend the maturities of our obligations.
 The timing and terms of any refinancing transactions will be subject to market conditions among other considerations.
 Additionally, we may, from time to time, and depending on market conditions and other factors, use cash on hand and the proceeds from securities offerings or other borrowings to retire our debt through open market purchases, privately negotiated purchases, tender offers or redemption provisions.
 We believe we have sufficient liquidity from cash on hand, free cash flow and Charter Operating's revolving credit facility as well as access to the capital markets to fund our projected cash needs.

-We continue to evaluate the deployment of our cash on hand and anticipated future free cash flow including to invest in our business growth and other strategic opportunities, including mergers and acquisitions as well as stock repurchases and dividends.
-Our target leverage remains at 4 to 4.5 times, and up to 3.5 times at the Charter Operating level.
+We continue to evaluate the deployment of our cash on hand and anticipated future free cash flow including to invest in our business growth and other strategic opportunities, including mergers and acquisitions as well as distributions to our parent company for stock repurchases and dividends.
+Charter's target leverage remains at 4 to 4.5 times, and up to 3.5 times at the Charter Operating level.
 Our leverage ratio was 4.5 as of December 31, 2017.
-We may increase the total amount of our indebtedness to maintain leverage within our target leverage range.
-During the years ended December 31, 2017 and 2016, we purchased approximately 33.4 million and 5.1 million shares, respectively, of Charter Class A common stock for approximately \$11.6 billion and \$1.3 billion, respectively.
+We may increase the total amount of our indebtedness to maintain leverage within Charter's target leverage range.
+During the years ended December 31, 2017 and 2016, Charter purchased approximately 33.4 million and 5.1 million shares, respectively, of Charter Class A common stock for approximately \$11.6 billion and \$1.3 billion, respectively.
 As of December 31, 2017, Charter had remaining board authority to purchase an additional \$1.1 billion of Charter's Class A common stock and/or Charter Holdings common units.
 Charter is not obligated to acquire any particular amount of common stock, and the timing of any purchases that may occur cannot be predicted and will largely depend on market conditions and other potential uses of capital.
 Purchases may include open market purchases, tender offers or negotiated transactions.
+To the extent such purchases occur, CCO Holdings and its subsidiaries are the primary source for funding such purchases through distributions to their parent companies.